microsoft/Data-Science-For-Beginners/1-Introduction/01-defining-data-science/README.md

 </dd>
 <dt>Machine Learning</dt>
 <dd>
-One of the ways to understand the data is to **build a model** that will be able to predict desired outcome.
-Being able to learn such models from data is the area studied in **machine learning**.
+One of the ways to understand the data is to <b>build a model</b> that will be able to predict desired outcome.
+Being able to learn such models from data is the area studied in <b>machine learning</b>.
 You may want to have a look at our [Machine Learning for Beginners](https://github.com/microsoft/ML-For-Beginners/) Curriculum to get deeper into that field.
 </dd>
 <dt>Artificial Intelligence</dt>
 <dd>